Pages

 [...]

-It's nice to see something new from Rossella Tercatin.
+It's nice to see some new articles from Rossella Tercatin recently.
 This article is a good summary of a technical article published in the current volume (7, 2024) of the open-access Jerusalem Journal of Archaeology.
 I noted this volume, and its focus on Iron-Age II Hebrew epigraphy, here.
 The article and its abstract:

 Literacy in the Kingdom of Judah: A Typology of Approaches and a Criticism of Quantitative Perspectives